True self and false self: Masterson

 Psychiatrist James F. Masterson argued that all the personality disorders crucially involve the conflict between a person's two selves: the false self, which the very young child constructs to please the mother, and the true self.
 The psychotherapy of personality disorders is an attempt to put people back in touch with their real selves.

 Symington

 Neville Symington developed Winnicott's contrast between true and false self to cover the sources of personal action, contrasting an autonomous and a discordant source of action – the latter drawn from the internalisation of external influences and pressures.
 Thus for example parental dreams of self-glorification by way of their child's achievements can be internalised as an alien discordant source of action.
 Symington stressed however the intentional element in the individual's abandoning the autonomous self in favour of a false self or narcissistic mask – something he considered Winnicott to have overlooked.

-Vaknin

-As part of what has been described as a personal mission to raise the profile of the condition, psychology professor (and self-confessed narcissist) Sam Vaknin has highlighted the role of the false self in narcissism.
-The false self replaces the narcissist's true self and is intended to shield him from hurt and narcissistic injury by self-imputing omnipotence.
-The narcissist pretends that his false self is real and demands that others affirm this confabulation, meanwhile keeping his real, imperfect true self under wraps.

-For Vaknin, the false self is by far more important to the narcissist than his dilapidated, dysfunctional true self, and he does not subscribe to the view that the true self can be resuscitated through therapy.